dart-lang/language/working/0723-static-extensions/feature-specification.md

-*Constructors defined in generic extensions where explicit type parameters are provided to the extension ("a partial instantiation") are treated as non-generic functions when torn off, with the type given by substituting in the provided type arguments for the type parameters of the extension.*
+*Constructors defined in generic extensions where explicit type parameters are provided to the extension ("a partial instantiation") are non-generic functions when torn off, with the type given by substituting in the provided type arguments for the type parameters of the extension.*

 If an extension declares type parameters `TypeParameters` and no type arguments are provided to a fully resolved reference, then the context